-Worrying about whether you’ll be able to cover your mortgage or rent payments, or your gas and electricity bills, can take a huge toll on your mental health.
+Worrying about whether you’ll be able to cover your mortgage or rent payments, soaring gas and electricity bills and other steep household costs can take a huge toll on your mental health.

 Financial worries can often escalate quickly, leaving you fearful about possibly losing your home, or even being able to cover food bills.
-Tragically, growing numbers of people are finding themselves pushed into debt, with many having seen their incomes fall, or stop altogether, as a result of the coronavirus pandemic.
+Tragically, growing numbers of people are finding themselves pushed into debt, with some forced to ration the number of meals they eat each day.

 Many people feel a huge sense of shame when they are experiencing money difficulties, and this can often prevent them from opening up to loved ones about the problems they are having.
 According to financial planning company Tilney, 39% of people in the UK don’t believe they can confide in their partner, spouse or family friend if they feel anxious about money.
 However, keeping your financial worries to yourself won’t help solve them and the longer you bottle it all up, the harder it can be to talk about the issues you’re facing.